 Procedures triggering using MEF Client Command Procedure: If the MEF Client receives a MEF Client Command identifying a Certificate Provisioning Procedure, then this triggers the MEF Client to execute the Certificate Provisioning procedure using the information elements included in the command.

+8.3.4.5 IBC Credential Provisioning

+IBC Credential Provisioning procedures are specified in clause 8.3.7.

+These procedures can only be performed within an Enrolment Exchange.

+These procedures can be triggered by the following oneM2M-specified mechanisms:

+Procedures triggering using MEF Client Command Procedure: If the MEF Client receives a MEF Client Command identifying a IBC Credential Provisioning Procedure, then this triggers the MEF Client to execute a IBC Credential Provisioning procedure using the information elements included in the command.

-8.3.4.5 Device Configuration
+8.3.4.6 Device Configuration

 Device Configuration is specified in oneM2M TS-0022 [57].